 Music 11 Vocal is designed for students with or without previous vocal experience.
 The focus of the class will be learning to sing in a large vocal ensemble as well as individually, and students will be exposed to a wide variety of musical styles.

 It is partially performance-oriented, with many opportunities for students to perform in class.
-Students will learn to interpret rhythm, melody, and harmony, develop critical listening skills, value the history of music through vocal literature and develop self-expression through improvising and interpreting vocal music.
-Students will set personal goals for their singing, and work towards them throughout the semester, making the course more self-directed and appropriate for all levels of vocal and musical development.
+Students will set personal goals and work towards them throughout the semester, making the course more self-directed and appropriate for all levels of vocal and musical development.